- What Is Field Work?

 - Vassar College Vehicles.
 For placements in the Hudson Valley, outside of the city of Poughkeepsie, the college has vehicles that field work students can secure for the time they will be doing the field work hours.
 Field work students can only use the vehicle for the purpose of going to and from their field work placement.
 The vehicle cannot be used for any personal errands and cannot carry any individuals that are not listed with the Security Office as passengers.
 Again, there is $45 fee that will be charged against the student account.
 Clearance for use of the college vehicles requires completion of a defensive driving course and evidence of a valid drivers license.
 Information on how to go about fulfilling those requirements should be addressed to Sergeant Salvatore Incorvaia at email@example.com in the Vassar College Security Office.

 - Train.
 Students interning in New York City can receive a one-time $200 transportation stipend to help offset some of the transportation expense.
 Students traveling by train into Beacon can receive a one-time stipend allowance of $50.

 - Personal Vehicle.
 Students using their personal vehicle can receive a 20-cent per mile stipend reimbursement, not to exceed $75 for the semester.
-Please see Ms. Kiss in the Community-Engaged Learning Office for details.
+Please see Ms. Kaul in the Community-Engaged Learning Office for details.

 - Please Note: All stipend payment request forms need to be submitted no later than the end of classes in the semester.
 Requests after that date cannot be processed for payment.